StevenShen3641/poisson_image_editing/README.md

 # poisson_image_editing

-An explanation and an implementation of Poisson Image Editing.
+An explanation and a python implementation of Poisson Image Editing.